-At worldwideswimschool.com we have found the key to running a successful schools program all boils down to maintaining a healthy and professional relationship with the responsible person at hand.
-This generally tends to be the sports coordinator or the principle or may even be a deputy head.
+At World Wide Swim School, we have found the key to running a successful school program all boils down to maintaining a healthy and professional relationship with the responsible person at hand.
+This generally tends to be the sports coordinator, the principal or may even be a deputy’s head.
 If it happens to be a school that you have not previously worked with, arrange a time to meet in person.
 Find out what exactly the school is after and what goals they would like the children to achieve by the end.
 Discuss what you can offer and sell WHY this particular school should use your venue for their school swimming lessons.

 Plan to plan and plan

 The great thing about working with schools is that they generally have the upcoming year outlined in advance.
 This gives swim schools a great opportunity to plan in advance and teach accordingly.
 With open lines of communication, you may have the opportunity to bring about some positive changes and results from what the school has organised in the past.
 For example; perhaps the program has previously only ever operated for one lesson per week over eight weeks.
 We believe that children learn through repetition and regular participation will increase better skill acquisition.
 This may be something that the school has not considered in the past.
 The staff could simply make them aware of the results, which could be achieved by operating their program twice weekly or even daily.